A membership scheme (or, in the case of schools, an alumni program) allows you to bring together…

 Tip 2: Get the grants scoop

 Now that you understand more about grants, it’s time to go searching.
 The Funding Centre provides a constant updates on all the grants available for your not-for-profit group.
-You can search almost 3000 live grants on the comprehensive grants database, while the monthly EasyGrants newsletter and daily or weekly alerts include a customised grants listing, as well as news, ideas, and tools.
+You can search over 4000 live grants on the comprehensive grants database and add them to your personalised dashboard to track and manage your applications, while the monthly EasyGrants newsletter and daily or weekly email alerts include a customised grants listing, as well as news, ideas, and tools.
 There are even a number of our books, that will help you lay the foundations of a sustainable and diverse fundraising program.

 Tip 3: Rotary

 Rotary clubs can be a good source of funding for community projects.
 The catch is you need to know a Rotarian.
 Generally, unsolicited proposals do not succeed as you need a member to nominate your cause and support it through the approval process.
 There are about 1400 Rotary Clubs across Australia and most members are heavily involved in the community, so there's a good chance one of them is a member of your group or its board – or knows someone who is.
 When submitting your proposal, it’s a good idea to present a detailed budget, display your commitment to the cause and show how the project meets their objectives.